 Tony Ball was named running backs coach at the University of Georgia on Feb.
-14, 2006, after serving as wide receivers coach at Virginia Tech for eight years (1998-2005).
+14, 2006, after serving as wide receivers coach at Virginia Tech for eight years.
 He was named Georgia receivers coach in January, 2009, and in his first two years mentored 2011 NFL first round Bengals' draft choice and Pro Bowl selection A.J.
 Green.
 Ball also coached Tavarres King (2009-12), school and Outback Bowl record holder in single game receiving yards (205) and 2013 5th round pick of the Broncos.
 Detroit Lions receiver Kris Durham is also one of Ball's former receivers.

-His most recent running back pupil is Knowshon Moreno, 2009 first round draft choice of the Denver Broncos.
+As a running backs coach, Ball mentored Knowshon Moreno, 2009 first round draft choice of the Denver Broncos.
 He also coached running backs Thomas Brown, Kregg Lumpkin, Danny Ware, and Brannan Southerland.
-At UGA, he's been part of a staff that has led Georgia to a record of 4-2 in bowl games and two SEC Eastern Division championships.
+At UGA, he's been part of a staff that has led Georgia to a record of 5-3 in bowl games and two SEC Eastern Division championships.
 He's been part of an offensive staff that has led Georgia to two consecutive record-setting seasons on offense: Total Yards in a Season (6,547 in 2012 and 6,294 in 2013); Average Yards Per Game (484.2 in `13 and 467.64 in `12); and Most TD's in a Season (72 in 2012 and 58 in `13).

 Ball has a long history of coaching both receivers and running backs.
 Prior to joining the Virginia Tech staff, Ball served as receivers coach at Louisville (1995-97), running backs coach at the College of The Holy Cross (1992-94), receivers coach at UT-Chattanooga (1990-91), running backs coach at East Tennessee (1989), and receivers coach at UT-Chattanooga (1988).

 During the summers of 1996 and '97, Ball participated in the National Football League's Minority Internship Program with the Baltimore Ravens.
-In 2003 Ball participated in an internship with the Denver Broncos.
+He interned with the Broncos in 2003.

 A native of Chattanooga, Tenn., Ball was part of Virginia Tech's rapid rise to national prominence having accompanied the Hokies to eight consecutive bowl games while helping them become a regular in the nation's top ten rankings.